Grand Canyon Backcountry Permits

 When to Apply

-Grand Canyon backpacking permits become available on the first of the month 4 months in advance, and they are issued via a random lottery system.
+Time slots for Grand Canyon backpacking permits become available on the 16th of the month 5 months in advance.
+Time slots are awarded by a random lottery system.

-Use the following table to determine when to apply for your desired dates:
+Use the following table to determine when to submit your lottery entries:

 How to Apply